The ‘guarantee’ question

 - An application is first checked for completeness;

 - Information is verified through international information sharing agreements;

 - An examination is performed;

 - Other checks as the case requires are performed.

 No immigration practitioner can honestly offer a success guarantee to anyone on obtaining immigration status through Canada’s immigration programs.
-They can, and should offer, you their track record and ability to fulfill an obligation detailed in a Retainer Agreement.
+They can, and should, offer you their track record, and ability to fulfill an obligation detailed in a Retainer Agreement.
 They may be comfortable to advise you on the possibility of succeeding in terms of percentage.
 But nobody can ethically provide a guarantee of success.

-What I absolutely uphold is my integrity as an applicant’s Appointed Authorized Representative to competently and skilfully present a comprehensive case to the visa officer for review and final decision.
+What I absolutely uphold is my integrity as an applicant’s Appointed Authorized Representative to competently and skillfully present a comprehensive case to the visa officer for review and final decision.
 I do not accept all cases that clients bring to me.
 To help me decide on my next steps, I perform an individualized evaluation to determine the chances of succeeding.
 My decision is ultimately based on the client’s ability to provide me with evidence and support documentation, and of course in many cases, how genuine is the story I am being told.

 Our professional fees are based on the amount of work, over the length of time it takes, to prepare and submit an application package for processing.
 Our fees do not depend on the outcome of the application.
 Bound by regulations of the federally appointed regulatory body, our professional fees are neither refundable for failed immigration cases, nor can they to be paid on a contingency basis.